-- The Company divested the majority of its Australian and New Zealand-based operations.
-The divestiture of these operations resulted in charges to operating income of \$2.0 million. - The Company consolidated offices in Palo Alto, California and London, England with existing offices.
-The Company recorded an expense for the difference between its future lease payments and related costs from the date of closure through the end of the remaining lease term, net of expected future sublease rental income.
+During the second quarter of fiscal 2008, the Company consolidated offices in Palo Alto, California and London, England with existing offices, and recorded an expense for the difference between its future lease payments and related costs from the date of closure through the end of the remaining lease term, net of expected future sublease rental income.
 This estimated expense required management to make assumptions regarding the estimate of the duration of future vacancy periods, the amount and timing of future settlement payments, and the amount and timing of potential sublease rental income.
-These office closings resulted in charges of \$4.6 million during the twelve weeks ending May 9, 2008 that are included in selling, general and administrative expenses. - The Company completed an employee workforce reduction, which was designed to better align its workforce with market demand.
-During the twelve weeks ending May 9, 2008, the Company recorded \$2.2 million in employee separation costs, of which \$1.8 million is included in cost of sales and \$0.4 million is included in selling, general and administrative expenses.
-During the twenty-four weeks ending May 9, 2008, the Company recorded \$2.8 million in employee separation costs, of which \$2.4 million is included in cost of sales and \$0.4 million is included in selling, general and administrative expenses.
+These office closings resulted in charges of \$0.1 million and \$4.6 million during the sixteen and forty weeks ending August 29, 2008 that are included in selling, general and administrative expenses.
+The remaining liability for these charges totaled \$1.9 million as of August 29, 2008.